 Micronutrient deficiencies like deficiencies of vitamin A, iron, iodine, zinc and folic acid are very common among women and children in low income developing countries, including some OIC countries.
-Globally, about two-third of children aged 6 to 59 months received two doses of vitamin A in 2009-2013 while this ratio was recorded at 69% for OIC and 61% for Non-OIC developing countries.
+Globally, about two-third (64%) of children aged 6 to 59 months received two doses of vitamin A in 2009-2013 while this ratio was recorded at 69% for OIC and 61% for non-OIC developing countries.
 During the same period, 59% of households were consuming adequately iodized salt in OIC countries compared to 74% in non-OIC developing countries and 69% in the world.
-Iron deficiency and anemia also remained a major health challenge.
-According to the latest estimates, over 43% of children under 5 in the world were anemic in 2011.
-While prevalence of anemia was just 12% for developed countries, the numbers were staggering in non-OIC developing and OIC countries with 42% and 53% of children suffering from anemia respectively.
+Iron deficiency anaemia also remained a major health challenge, affecting over 41% of under 5 children in the world in 2016.
+While prevalence of anaemia was just 11% for developed countries, the numbers were staggering in non-OIC developing and OIC countries with 41% and 50% of children suffering from anemia, respectively.